 Ms. Kim leads our Classroom Program.

 Victoria Cuellar completed internship hours at A Balanced Child during the summer of 2016.
 One year later she returned and was hired as an Assistant Teacher.
 Victoria has worked with elementary students, primarily first graders, through volunteering in the school setting and at the Museum of South Texas History.
 She is currently enrolled at San Antonio College and in the Registered Behavior Technician (RBT) certification program.
+She will be furthering her eduction in the nurse practitioner program so that she can support the needs and growth of A Balanced Child.

 Ms. Victoria assists in our group play sessions and works 1:1 with clients under direct supervision of an ABA therapist.